-The Salzburg Global Forum for Young Cultural Leaders brings together fifty dynamic young cultural leaders from around the world in Salzburg, Austria for an intensive leadership development program.
-NAS is partnering with the Salzburg Global Seminar, a non-profit organization known for its global convening power, to present this annual event, which provides a unique learning opportunity for “next generation” cultural leaders from Afghanistan to Zimbabwe.
-This multi-year series, launched in October 2012, will help young cultural practitioners improve their leadership skills to enable them and their organizations to thrive in a field characterized by rapid change, uncertainty and limited resources.
-At the same time, the program is intended to enhance international understanding and cultural exchange and to strengthen the cultural sector worldwide through a vital global network of young cultural leaders.
+The Salzburg Global Forum for Young Cultural Leaders brought together fifty dynamic young cultural leaders from around the world in Salzburg, Austria for an intensive leadership development program.
+NAS partnered with the Salzburg Global Seminar, a non-profit organization known for its global convening power, to present this event, which provided a unique learning opportunity for “next generation” cultural leaders from Afghanistan to Zimbabwe.
+This program, held in October 2012, was designed to help young cultural practitioners improve their leadership skills to enable them and their organizations to thrive in a field characterized by rapid change, uncertainty and limited resources.
+At the same time, the program was intended to enhance international understanding and cultural exchange and to strengthen the cultural sector worldwide through a vital global network of young cultural leaders.

-- Receive practical training in critical skills to help them hone their leadership capacity in a challenging and supportive environment
+- Received practical training in critical skills to help them hone their leadership capacity in a challenging and supportive environment

-- Receive guidance on applying the learning from the session in their respective contexts and sharing the acquired knowledge with peers to obtain a multiplier effect
+- Received guidance on applying the learning from the session in their respective contexts and sharing the acquired knowledge with peers to obtain a multiplier effect

-- Participate in the establishment of a global creative change agents community for continuing dialogue, collaboration and advocacy, supported by a virtual platform and catalyzed by a core group of five participants (one from each continent) who will serve as “class agents”
+- Participated in the establishment of a global creative change agents community for continuing dialogue, collaboration and advocacy, supported by a virtual platform and catalyzed by a core group of five participants (one from each continent) who serve as “class agents”

-This program will include plenary sessions and panel discussions focusing on overarching issues confronting arts organizations worldwide and sessions focusing on practical training in critical leadership skills.
-Plenary sessions will be presented by expert faculty and leading practitioners from around the world.
-There will be ample time for breakout group conversations in which leaders will be able to share their insights and experiences with each other.
+This program included plenary sessions and panel discussions focusing on overarching issues confronting arts organizations worldwide and sessions focusing on practical training in critical leadership skills.
+Plenary sessions were presented by expert faculty and leading practitioners from around the world.
+There was ample time for breakout group conversations in which leaders shared their insights and experiences with each other.

 Learn more or visit the Salzburg Global Seminar event page »

-Participants (Fellows) will have a minimum of 3 years’ professional experience in the cultural sector and be approximately 25-35 years old.
-They will come from all continents and represent a broad spectrum of cultural expression and artistic endeavor – from dance, music and theater to visual media, museums, cultural heritage institutions and festivals.
+Participants (Fellows) had a minimum of 3 years’ professional experience in the cultural sector and were approximately 25-35 years old.
+They came from all continents and represented a broad spectrum of cultural expression and artistic endeavor – from dance, music and theater to visual media, museums, cultural heritage institutions and festivals.
 The Fellows are emerging leaders in their fields, with a strong interest in strengthening the position of arts institutions within their societies.
-Participants will be selected – through an application and nomination process – to bring a diversity of professional knowledge, experience and focus as well as regional, cultural and gender diversity.
+Participants were selected – through an application and nomination process – to bring a diversity of professional knowledge, experience and focus as well as regional, cultural and gender diversity.

 Salzburg Global Seminar